branislavjenco/branislavjenco.github.io/about.md

 I have a Bachelor degree in Computer Graphics and Visualizations from [Masaryk University](https://www.muni.cz/en) in Brno, Czech Republic.
 Currently I am also studying for a Masters degree at [IFI UiO](https://www.mn.uio.no/ifi/english/) in Oslo.
 I enjoy solving problems and learning about processing data, state reconciliation, control theory, declarative programming and other random topics.

+This site is where I write about things I've learned, things I find interesting and mistakes I've made.

 ### Contact me

 [Email](mailto:branislavjenco@gmail.com)